Image: Say No To Drugs

 Main Floor Gallery

 Yasmine Nasser Diaz’s solo exhibition reflects on coming-of-age nostalgia and Yemeni American girlhood.
 This exhibition features never before shown fiber etchings and a site-specific installation that is a continuation of her “Teenage Bedroom” series.
 Diaz addresses subjects familiar to many children of immigrants including code-switching, plural identities and conflicting loyalties.
-Diaz is an AANM 2020 Artist-in-Residence and Commissioned Artist.
+Diaz was an AANM Artist-in-Residence in March of 2020, and Commissioned Artist.

 Feb 15 – April 16, 2021 the University of Michigan Institute for Humanities (Ann Arbor) held For Your Eyes Only, Diaz’s sister exhibition to soft powers.

 Experience a video preview of the exhibition below, with behind the scenes shots and commentary by Diaz: